 In this article you will find:

 According to this year's Gemius "E-commerce in Poland" survey, along with 24-hour availability and low prices, time is the most frequently cited factor driving people to shop online.
 71 percent of respondents believe they take less time than in traditional stores.
 The opposite view is held by 14 percent of respondents.
 And since the majority is not necessarily right, Shoper decided to check how much time we spend visiting online stores.
-The platform also decided to check whether online shopping takes more time for women or men, and which generation buys faster.
+The platform also decided to see whether online shopping takes more time for women or men, and which generation buys faster.

 Window shopping on the web